AnupamRoy2191/Terraform-backend-resource/README.md

 So this project should be managed locally as a bootstrapping for backend resource i.e storage account & container purpose.

+There should be one tfvars file to store variables and its values as mentoned below for service principle using which terraform will create resources  :

+secrets.tfvars

+subscription_id = "xxxxxxxxxxxxxxxx
+client_id       = "xxxxxxxxxxxxxxxx     ## Registered App's ID
+client_secret   = "xxxxxxxxxxxxxxxx ## client secret value
+tenant_id       = "xxxxxxxxxxxxxxxx"     ## Registered App's tenant ID

 # commands #

 go to project location